Eight-year-old dead in motorway crash

 The car is thought to have stopped on the hard shoulder prior to the crash.

+Dev Naran, from Leicester, was confirmed dead at the scene while a man and a woman were taken to hospital.
+The driver of the lorry was arrested.

-Two people were taken to hospital and a 62-year-old lorry driver from Hampshire was arrested on suspicion of causing death by dangerous driving.
+The 62-year-old from Hampshire was arrested on suspicion of causing death by dangerous driving and released pending further investigation, police said.

-The boy, who is from Leicester, died at the scene, police confirmed.

-West Midlands Ambulance Service said he was found in cardiac arrest when paramedics arrived.

 - Midlands Live: Homes flooded and lightning starts fire; Driving instructor charged with rape of girl

-Two other occupants of the car were taken to Heartlands Hospital for treatment.
+The two occupants of the car were taken to Heartlands Hospital for treatment.

 A man, believed to be in his 60s, suffered a suspected fractured shoulder and a woman, believed to be in her 20s, a leg injury.